-Get Your Tickets Early and Save
+Get Your Tickets Early and Save Money

-The Party lasts from 7pm to Midnight – or Does it?
+The Party Lasts from 7pm to Midnight – or Does it?

 Queue Up Early for Popular Characters